How To Catch Bass In Summer

 Overhanging Cover

-Shady water can be 10 degrees cooler than the water only feet away in the hot sun, so this means there is more oxygen in the cooler water.
+Shady water can be 10 degrees cooler than water only a few feet away in the hot sun, which means there is more oxygen in the cooler water.
 Bass and the small fish that bass eat both like oxygen.
-The shaded areas are also ideal because small baitfish gather in these spots to avoid birds and other avian predators, making for an excellent place for bass to ambush the bait.
+The shaded areas are also ideal because small baitfish gather in these spots to avoid birds and other predators, making them excellent places for bass to ambush the bait.

 Ledges and Drop Offs

 Look for areas where the water drops off from a shallow area into a deeper pool.
-These are especially common in reservoirs and a great spot to check.
-During low light times, anglers can start the search on the shallower part on top of the ledge casting down into the deep part and retrieving up the ledge.
-During times of full sunlight, anglers sit over the ledge and cast parrel to the ledge retrieving straight up.
+These are especially common in reservoirs and are a great spot to check.
+During low-light times, anglers can start the search on the shallow part on top of the ledge, casting down into the deep part and retrieving up the ledge.
+During times of full sunlight, anglers sit over the ledge and cast parrel to the ledge, retrieving straight up.

 Current

-The water current brings food and oxygen to the bass, so they will strategically position themselves so the current will bring food and oxygen to them without any need to move.
+The water current brings food and oxygen to the bass, so they will strategically position themselves to take advantage of to without moving.
 Some of the biggest bass are found near moving water, especially in the summer.
 Also, the current can be very minor to attract fish; as long as it can move any food, it’s an excellent place to cast.

 Dense and Floating Vegetation

 It’s always a good idea to look for bass underneath living, floating vegetation, especially in natural lakes.
 Look for hydrilla, lily pads, and hyacinth, the favorites for largemouth bass.
 The bass seeks shelter underneath these areas for shade and for a good spot to ambush prey.
-The strategy is similar to the overhanding structure, except the bass generally prefer the floating vegetation since the cover extends into the water, adding extra shelter for them to hide and ambush.
+The strategy is similar to the overhanging structure, except that bass generally prefer floating vegetation, since the cover extends into the water, providing extra shelter for them to hide and ambush.

 If you find a place where a raft of hyacinth drifted into a bed of lily pads or hydrilla, you may have found a gold mine and should start casting your line.
 More than likely, there will be bass there, and likely the big bass.
-To catch big bass under the floating vegetation, it’s best to use weedless muck baits such as rats or frogs, then drag them over the top.
+To catch big bass under floating vegetation, it’s best to use weedless muck baits such as rats or frogs and drag them over the top.
 Then, be ready for the most brutal strike of your life!

 Small craws are generally the best way to go when fishing below the surface under vegetation.
-Usually, if asking how to catch bass in summer?
-The prey living near matted vegetation are minor such as crawfish or sunfish, so using a smaller bait is the best way to match the hatch in this scenario.
+Usually, when asking how to catch bass in summer?
+The prey living near matted vegetation are minor, such as crawfish or sunfish, so using a smaller bait is the best way to match the hatch in this scenario.

 When To Fish

 Night fishing is another great option for summer fishing.
-As the sun goes down or once it is down, go fishing for some bass that has cooled down enough to be motivated to find their next meal.
+As the sun goes down, or once it is down, go fishing for some bass that have cooled down enough to be motivated to find their next meal.
 Topwaters are a great lure choice when night fishing near humps, points, and shallow water near ledges.

 Depths

-Summer bass are generally thought to be in deeper water to cool off, which is often true; however, it usually helps look for water features and structures over depth.
-For example, Striper fish will often be in shady areas undercover in a water depth of only a couple of feet deep.
+Summer bass are generally thought to be in deeper water to cool off, which is often true; however, it usually helps to look for water features and structures over depth.
+For example, Striper fish will often be in shady areas, out of sight, at a water depth of only a couple of feet.

-Also, the type of conditions on each day will be a factor as well.
+Also, the type of conditions on each day will be a factor.
 For instance, on an overcast day, fish may stay active longer, moving from the deep holes if they were in one.

 Summer Bass Fishing Lures